markpudd/criscv-hw/README.md

 This is a simple RISC-V verilog implementation (RV32I).
 Its not currently fully tested but has successfully run some simple code.
 The fn.hex file is a basic Hello World which sends Hello World out on sout (9600 with 50Mhz clock) and blinks port.

+## SDRAM and UART

+There is now some basic support for SDRAM and UART.
+Both are pretty simple and buggy (especially the SDRAM) at the moment.
+Its likely the SDRAM will get converted into page read/right and a cache which will be simpler and more performant.

 ## How to get it running

 This is a simple 3 state FSM (Fetch, decode, execute), with an extra state for memory commands (load and store), not everything has been tested so there is likely issues with some commands.